UNFORTUNATELY, THIS EVENT HAS BEEN CANCELLED

 The course will be a simple two buoy course.
 Triathletes will execute a beach start on a smooth pebble bottom with a gradual slope.
-Swimmers will swim out a short distance and turn ninety degrees around the first buoy, then swim parallel to shore to the second buoy, one-half mile away.
-Swimmers will round the second buoy and return the entry point on the beach to complete their one mile swim leg.
+Swimmers will swim out a short distance and turn ninety degrees around the first marker, then swim parallel to shore to the second buoy, one-half mile away.
+Swimmers will round the second buoy and return to the entry point on the beach to complete their one mile swim leg.
+(50 Milers will complete a 1/2 mile swim, turning at the first buoy, 1/4 mile from the starting point.)

 The direction of the course (east to west) will be determined by the direction of the surface current on the morning of the event.
 For maximum safety, swimmers will swim against the current for the first half-mile.
 In this manner, swimmers will benefit from the current on the return portion of their swim.